fawazahmed0/WR941ND-Router-USB-Mod/README.md

-Note: If your router version is 3 i.e. same as mine, you can use my firmware instead of going through whole compilation process
+Note: If your router version is 3 i.e. same as mine, you can use my firmware instead of going through whole compilation process.
+It is available at [here](https://github.com/fawazahmed0/WR941ND-Router-USB-Mod/releases/tag/v1)